Lock & Timestamp Chart Notes or Add an Addendum

 Healthie's Charting Feature enables you to save, sign, and lock your charting notes.
 After a chart note has been locked, they can be edited solely through a Chart Note Addendum.
 Additionally, locked charting notes receive a timestamp.

-In order for a provider to Sign/Lock their own Charting Note, they need to have the correlating Permission for Charting enabled.
+To Sign/Lock their own Charting Note, a provider must have the correlating Permission for Charting enabled.

 Charting Note Options